bryant-finney/about/_resume/uah/ra.md

 - Designed a mechanism for releasing non-lethal grenades from multirotor UAVs to assist SWAT teams
-- Built, repaired, and maintainedquadrocopter and hexacopter UAVs as part of a team.
+- Built, repaired, and maintained quadrocopter and hexacopter UAVs as part of a team.
 Used SolidEdge to design replacement parts, and integrated imaging payloads with existing systems
 - Wrote code for the Evr2est project, which is a system that processes and